eaasi/teleport/eaasi-web-api/README.md

 #### Step 2 - Generate a migration file.

-Generate a new migration file using the provided npm script: `npm migration:create <name_of_migration>`.
+Generate a new migration file using the provided npm script: `npm run migration:create <name_of_migration>`.
 Alternatively, you can use the sequelize tooling directly: `npx sequelize-cli migration:create --name <name_of_migration>`.
 This will generate a file prefixed with a timestamp in `src/data_access/migrations`.

 #### Step 3 - Edit the migration file to perform database changes.